seanseah/seanseah.github.io/_posts/2007-05-10-Cerulean-Seas-and-Azure-Skies.md

 The night life seems more toned down from what was previously publicized but there are still number of pubs, girls etc all around, and erm.. lady boys?
 We were looking for our next day Phi Phi island tour and after much enquires with the many tour agents spread across the town, we finally found our desired ship and at the cheapest rate of 750 baht!

 It was a fight night and the boxers were in open roof vans passing flyers around trying to get people to watch, it was crazy, 45 dollars for the match, that's money I wasn't interested in parting, and I think to celebrate the fight, fireworks were set off, guess it was a pretty big fight actually.
 And just two days before, I was so hyped up to watch the Oscar De La Hoya vs Floyd Mayweather Jr fight, billed as the biggest boxing event this year!
-Mayweather won incidentally, erm, sort of like a story book fight.
+Mayweather won incidentally.

-Off to Phi Phi island, the minivan pickup was at 0700 so we had to wake up early, get breakfast etc and then wait for the bus.
-It took us about an hour to reach the ferry terminal which was located on the other side of the island and wah, the skies were great today, clear, blue, white wispy clouds.. ahh.. perfect!
+THe next morning we were off to Phi Phi island, the minivan pickup was at 0700 so we had to wake up early, get breakfast etc and then wait for the bus.
+It took us about an hour to reach the ferry terminal which was located on the other side of the island and wah, the skies were great today, clear, blue, white wispy clouds.. ahh.. seems like the perfect day for an island excursion.

-So many various agencies at the terminal, I guess all of them are about the same, traveling the same route, in a way, ours is good as it wasn't so crowded as some of the other boats so it gave us alot of space to laze and horse around on the top deck!
+We were stunned by the sheer number of agencies and operators at the terminal, I guess all of them are about the same, traveling the same route, in a way, ours is good as it wasn't so crowded as some of the other boats so it gave us alot of space to laze and horse around on the top deck!
 No chairs though, but hey just lying down and feeling the sea wind is good enough.

 The view was great, and managed to get lots of nice postcard - esque shots, shall remember to include more people in them next time!

 The water was really very clear and when we finally stopped to do some snorkeling, there were lots of small fishes and they kept flocking to the bread that the people on board will throw at them.
-To be honest, didn't really enjoyed the snorkeling, felt it was quite boring, and didn't had much to swim.
-And the equipment they provided was a turn off, first erm, wonder about the cleanliness of the mouthpiece and the goggles had a funny smell!
-Ahh.. after that, finally reach Phi Phi island for lunch, had a very nice beach there!
+To be honest, didn't really enjoyed the snorkeling, felt it was quite boring, and didn't had much space to swim.
+And the equipment they provided was a turn off, first erm, I kept wondering about the cleanliness of the mouthpiece and the goggles had a funny smell!
+After that, we finally reached Phi Phi island for lunch, and there was a very nice beach there!
 Clear sand, clear water, beautiful backdrop!
 It was such a marked distinction against the crowded Patong beach - and it's really a lovely place to visit for any sightseeing tourists to Phuket.

+We returned back to mainland Phuket later in the evening and had a seafood dinner to mark a nice end to the day.